Caramel Pear Pudding

 - Vanilla ice cream or whipped cream, optional

-- In a large bowl, combine the first six ingredients; beat in milk until smooth.
+- Preheat oven to at 375°.
+In a large bowl, combine the first six ingredients; beat in milk until smooth.
 Stir in pears and pecans.
 Spoon into an ungreased 2-qt. baking dish.

 - In another bowl, combine the brown sugar, butter and water; pour over batter.
-Bake, uncovered, at 375° for 45-50 minutes.
+Bake, uncovered, for 45-50 minutes.
 Serve warm with ice cream or whipped cream if desired.
-Yield: 8 servings.

 This was easy and is so good.
 I had pears and had no idea what to do with them, so I looked online for a recipe.
 I'm so glad I came across this one.